Bringing Light to Every Person and meet them where they are at!

 Sensory-Friendly Event Ideas and Accomodations to Current Events:

-Comprehensive list that we have put together of different sensory-friendly events that can be hosted in faith-based settings or in the community.
+Below is a list that we have put together of different sensory-friendly accomodations that can be made easily in faith-based settings or in the community.

 1. Sensory-Friendly Worship Services – Adjust lighting, music, and pacing to create a more inclusive and calming experience.